rgreenblatt/ai_alignment_readings/projects/naive_self_supervision_post.md

   of text.

 [^1]: Like the approach used in TruthfulQA.
-Use a few-shot prompt with examples of questions answered like a conspiracy theorist.
+Harmful few-shot prompts consist of examples of questions answered like a conspiracy theorist (or other types of poor answers which can be found in the original training distribution).
+  Helpful few-shot prompts consist of questions answered truthfully and in the desired style.